Modernisation of Swedish payments

 What’s changing?

-Money orders created in District, will no longer be supported between 14 April and 25 June 2026.
+Money orders created in District, will be phased out during the period from 14 April to 25 June 2026.
 After 8 September 2026, file-based money orders will no longer be supported in the new payment infrastructure.

 What does this mean for your business?